-November 24, Day 9: Departure for Home.
+November 23, Day 9: Departure for Home.

 Our tour ends this morning with an early transfer to the San José airport for flights departing before noon today.
 Transfers for flights departing at other times can be arranged in advance at an additional charge.
 Please, note that the rooms and the grounds of Hotel Xandari are exceptionally beautiful.
 You might want to consider staying an extra day by your own to relax and enjoy birding in the area before returning home.
-The gardens have a level trail where you may see Rufous-andwhite Wren and Chestnut-capped Warbler.
+The gardens have a level trail where you may see Rufous-and-white Wren and Chestnut-capped Warbler.
 A pair of Lesson's Motmot usually hang around and the noisy Brown Jay visits the parking area.
-There will be also opportunities to see Bluevented Hummingbird (previously considered part of Steely-vented Hummingbird) and Whitecrowned Parrot.
-As the morning warms up, look crowned Parrot.
-As the morning warms up, look Shinning Honeycreeper, Cyanerpes lucidus.
-Photo: David Ascanio © up in the sky as a pair of Gray Hawk could be soaring around.
+There will be also opportunities to see Bluevented Hummingbird (previously considered part of Steely-vented Hummingbird) and White-crowned Parrot.
+As the morning warms up, look up in the sky as a pair of Gray Hawk could be soaring around.